 - UE speed requirement

-4.1.5 NSI Lifecycle and relationship to service instances
+4.1.5 NetworkSlice instance Lifecycle and relationship to service instances

-An NSI may support multiple service instances if it satisfies their service level requirements or has been modified to support these requirements.
-When a service instance is to be supported, it may trigger an operation phase of the NSI lifecycle for activation or modification(s) of an existing NSI, or it may trigger a commissioning phase of the NSI lifecycle for creation of a new NSI.
-When a service instance no longer needs to be supported by an NSI, it may trigger an operation phase of the NSI lifecycle for de-activation or modification(s) of an existing NSI, or it may trigger a decommissioning phase of the NSI lifecycle for termination of an existing NSI.
+An NetworkSlice instance may support multiple service instances if it satisfies their service level requirements or has been modified to support these requirements.
+When a service instance is to be supported, it may trigger an operation phase of the NetworkSlice instance lifecycle for activation or modification(s) of an existing NetworkSlice instance, or it may trigger a commissioning phase of the NetworkSlice instance lifecycle for creation of a new NetworkSlice instance.
+When a service instance no longer needs to be supported by an NetworkSlice instance, it may trigger an operation phase of the NetworkSlice instance lifecycle for de-activation or modification(s) of an existing NetworkSlice instance, or it may trigger a decommissioning phase of the NetworkSlice instance lifecycle for termination of an existing NetworkSlice instance.

 4.1.6 Network Slice as a Service (NSaaS)

 Network Slice as a Service (NSaaS) can be offered by a CSP to its CSC in the form of a service.
-This service allows CSC to use the network slice instance as the end user or optionally allows CSC to manage the network slice instance as manager via management interface exposed by the CSP.
-In turn, these CSC can play the role of CSP and offer their own services (e.g. communication services) on top of the network slice instance obtained from the CSP.
+This service allows CSC to use the network slice as the end user or optionally allows CSC to manage the network slice as manager via management interface exposed by the CSP.
+In turn, these CSC can play the role of CSP and offer their own services (e.g. communication services) on top of the network slice obtained from the CSP.
 For example, a network slice customer can also play the role of NOP and could build their own network containing the network slice obtained from the CSP as a "building block".
-In this model, both CSP offering NSaaS and CSC consuming NSaaS have the knowledge of the existence of network slice instances.
-Depending on service offering, CSP offering NSaaS may impose limits on the NSaaS management capabilities exposure to the CSC, and the CSC can manage the network slice instance according to NSaaS management capabilities exposed and agreed upon limited level of management by the CSP.
+In this model, both CSP offering NSaaS and CSC consuming NSaaS have the knowledge of the existence of network slices.
+Depending on service offering, CSP offering NSaaS may impose limits on the NSaaS management capabilities exposure to the CSC, and the CSC can manage the network slice according to NSaaS management capabilities exposed and agreed upon limited level of management by the CSP.

 The NSaaS offered by the CSP could be characterized by certain properties (capabilities to satisfy service level requirements), e.g.